RCushmaniii/cushlabs-base/docs/ARCHITECTURE_INTENT.md

 ---
 # 🏗️ ARCHITECTURE_INTENT.md

-This document explains *why* CushLabs Base is structured the way it is.
+This document explains *why* this starter is structured the way it is.

 It is intentionally light on implementation details.
 ---

 ## Goals

-- Provide a production-grade SaaS foundation with minimal surface area.
+- Provide a minimal Auth + RLS starter with a production-minded security posture.
 - Keep security and correctness as the default (not optional).
 - Preserve “escape hatches” so the base can evolve without a rewrite.